bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 This is a repetition symbol, stating that the instruction to the left of it might exist 0 or multiple times.

-It's often used in combination with the dot symbol to mean “there might be something here, but I don't know how long or short or if at all.”
+It's often used in combination with the dot symbol to mean "there might be something here, but I don't know how long or short or if at all."

 In our first example, where we wanted to get the title of web page, we used as example: